 Responsibility for class attendance rests with the student.
 Therefore, it is the student's responsibility to officially withdraw from a course or verify that the instructor has initiated the withdrawal procedure.

-Regular and punctual attendance in all classes is expected.
-When a student has a legitimate reason for being absent, the instructor has the option of permitting the student to make up work missed and may require an explanation for the absence.
-In the event that a student’s absence is the result of him/her representing the College and attending a school sponsored activity or event, the student will only be permitted to make up work in accordance with the policies/guidelines of the class and as they are outlined in the course syllabus.
+TVCC expects regular and punctual attendance in all classes.
+When a student has a legitimate reason for being absent, the instructor may permit the student to make up work missed and may require an explanation for the absence.
+If a student's absence is the result of them representing the College and attending a school-sponsored activity or event, the student will only be permitted to make up work in accordance with the policies/guidelines of the class and as they are outlined in the course syllabus.

-Students receiving financial aid are required by federal regulations to have begun attending the courses for which they are enrolled on or before the census date (e.g., 12th day of each semester).
-Attendance in an online course is verified by substantial participation in the course on or before the census date.
-TVCC defines substantial participation as logging in to the online course and completing/participating in at least one requirement of the course, as stated in the course syllabus.
-Students documented as not attending a course upon the census date are assumed (for financial aid purposes) to have not begun attendance for that course, and this may negatively affect financial aid disbursements.
+Federal regulations require students receiving financial aid to begin attending the courses they are enrolled in on or before the census date (e.g., the 12th day of each long semester).
+Instructors verify attendance in an online course by substantial participation in the course on or before the census date.
+TVCC defines substantial participation as logging in to the online course and completing/participating in at least one course requirement, as stated in the course syllabus.
+Students documented as not attending a course upon the census date are assumed (for financial aid purposes) to have not begun attendance for that course, which may negatively affect financial aid disbursements.

 The College reserves the right to evaluate individual cases of nonattendance.
-In general, students are graded on the basis of intellectual effort and performance.
-In many cases, class participation is a significant measure of performance, and nonattendance can adversely affect a student’s grade.
-When, in the judgment of the instructor, a student has been absent to such a degree as to jeopardize the chances of success in the course, the instructor may recommend to the Advisement Center that the student be dropped from the course.
+In general, students are graded based on intellectual effort and performance.
+Class participation is a significant measure of performance in many cases, and nonattendance can adversely affect a student's grade.
+When, in the instructor's judgment, a student has been absent to such a degree as to jeopardize the chances of success in the course, the instructor may recommend to the Advisement Center that the student be dropped from the course.
 However, an instructor is not required to withdraw a student from a course.